Edward Sheehan: Life and family

 Growing up in Newton, Massachusetts, Sheehan attended the local parish school where he was the regular altar boy for the parish pastor, Bishop Richard Cushing, who was later elevated to become Archbishop of Boston and cardinal.
 Sheehan remained a conservative Roman Catholic throughout his life.

 He attended Boston College High School and moved on to Boston College, where he participated on the school's newspaper and graduated in 1952.

 He served in the United States Navy after graduating from college.
 Sheehan was hired by The Boston Globe and was sent overseas to cover stories in Europe, the Middle East and North Africa.
 His work also includes Latin America; Agony in the Garden and Innocent Darkness, both very successful novels.
-Mr. Sheehan found his daughter in El Salvador.
+Sheehan found his daughter in El Salvador.
 He started work for the United States Department of State in 1957, serving in the American embassies in Egypt in 1957 to 1958 and in Lebanon from 1959 to 1961.